Give clients a portal.

 SlapPortal turns your Notion databases into client-facing portals.
-Control exactly what external users see and edit - down to individual properties.
-No need to rebuild an interface or duplicate data.
+Control exactly what each client can see and edit - down to the individual property.
+No rebuilt interface, no duplicated data.

 Try for free